HomeLatest NewsPolicySubmarine row derails talks between EU and the US over new trade, tech council

 Preferred Source of Google

-As the tempers run high in France over the controversial nuclear deal between the United States and Australia, the European Union ambassadors have postponed discussions to prepare for a new EU-US trade and technology council on September 29 in protest.
+As the tempers run high in France over the controversial nuclear submarine deal between the and Australia, the European Union ambassadors have postponed discussions to prepare for a new EU- trade and council on September 29 in protest.

 The submarine agreement between the US and Australia has been done at France’s expense, two EU diplomats said.
 A public agenda document also shows the talks between the EU’s 27 envoys had been withdrawn but did not give a reason.
 Two diplomats said the European Commission, the EU executive, had asked for the discussion to be postponed.

-France is furious after the US and Australian decision to strip of a submarine supply contract.
+France is furious after the US and Australian decision to strip it of a submarine supply contract.

 Advertisement